 Smithfield was a place of execution for many years and was the site of the execution of William Wallace.
-In 1955 a request to install a memorial to Wallace on the screen wall of the hospital in West Smithfield was approved by hospital authorities, and the memorial, which several coloured crests and cartouches, including two St Andrews flags, was unveiled on 8 April 1956.
+In 1955, a request to install a memorial to Wallace on the screen wall of the hospital in West Smithfield was approved and the memorial, which several coloured crests and cartouches including two St Andrews flags, was unveiled on 8 April 1956.

 A third plaque, to the Peasants Revolt, which took place at Smithfield, was unveiled on the screen wall in 2015.